learning-zone/react-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What does Eject do in Create React App?
+## Q. What does eject do in create react app?

 The `create-react-app` commands generate **React App** with an excellent configuration and helps you build your React app with the best practices in mind to optimize it.
 However, running the `eject` script will remove the single build dependency from your project.
 That means it will copy the configuration files and the transitive dependencies (e.g. `Webpack`, `Babel`, etc.) as dependencies in the `package.json` file.
 If you do that, you\'ll have to ensure that the dependencies are installed before building your project.